poppy-project/poppy-docs/README.md

 * Check the broken links in the travis-ci logs (the ci build will fail if there is broken links) [![Build Status](https://travis-ci.org/poppy-project/poppy-docs.svg?branch=master)](https://travis-ci.org/poppy-project/poppy-docs)

 ## Editing basics
-The source code of the tutorial is [hosted on Github](http://github.com/poppy-project/poppy-docs).
+The source code of the documentation is [hosted on Github](http://github.com/poppy-project/poppy-docs).
 The Github [Fork & Pull workflow](https://help.github.com/articles/using-pull-requests) is used to accept and review changes.

 The documentation uses the [GitBook](https://www.gitbook.com/book/poppy-project/poppy-docs/details) service for publishing the rended website.
 [See more information about how GitBook works](http://help.gitbook.com/).